How to collaborate in an online space using interactive whiteboards

 - Enables students to see connections between text in different ways

 Instructions & Related Resources

 Below you will find some instructions relating to the activity mentioned above to enable you to adapt this activity for your subject area.
-This is split into three sections for your convienience: Preparing the activity, running the activity and related resources.
+This is split into three sections for your convenience: preparing the activity, running the activity and related resources.
 Feel free to let the digital education team know how you have adapted this activity.

 Preparing the Activity

-- Workout what activity you would like to use Microsoft whiteboard and how students will interact with this
+- Workout what activity you would like to use MS Whiteboard and how students will interact with this.

 Running the Activity

 Below is one example of how this activity can be used with students.